Strong Parameters in Rails

 How do you mark parameters as safe?

 Using the require and permit methods on the params hash, which is an instance of ActionController::Parameters.
+As the documentation says, this class allows you to choose which attributes should be permitted for mass updating and thus prevent accidentally exposing that which shouldn’t be exposed.

 Let’s open the Rails console by running bin/rails console and run some experiments: